James T. Aubrey: Dismissal

 Both Paley and Stanton were older than Aubrey, and Paley reportedly feared that if something were to happen to them, Aubrey would take over the company.
 Paley reportedly told Stanton in late 1964 "Frank, he's got to go".
-Aubrey approached Stanton with a proposal.
-Claiming he had investors lined up and ready to buy the company, Aubrey said once in control, they would fire Paley, install Stanton as chairman, and promote Aubrey to Stanton's post, CBS corporate president.
-This did not come to pass, but Aubrey's contempt for Paley had no boundaries, with Aubrey even showing his disregard for Paley in public.
 The Internal Revenue Service tax lien against Aubrey for $38,047.93 was another irritant for Paley.
 Aubrey seemed to have lost his touch; the early ratings for the 1964–65 season showed that new programs were flops.
 He turned down Bewitched, which became a hit for ABC, and Dan Melnick did not offer Get Smart to CBS because of the dispute between Aubrey and Melnick's partner Susskind.
 Programs like Bewitched and Peyton Place showed that other networks successfully emulated Aubrey's formula.

 The decision to fire Aubrey was reportedly made by February 1965, before Paley's Caribbean vacation.
 Rumors said that Aubrey's job was at risk, but he told a friend "How can Paley ax me when I've made him $40 million?"
 CBS was still the ratings leader, so Paley and Stanton had no pretext for firing Aubrey until he went to Florida for Jackie Gleason's 49th birthday party, after which he went to a "raucous and wild party" elsewhere which the police visited.
 No one was arrested, but Paley immediately returned from the vacation and told Aubrey to return to New York.
 Paley ordered Stanton to fire Aubrey, and he did so on February 27, 1965, though the announcement was delayed until the following Sunday afternoon.
 Stanton's statement read, "Jim Aubrey's outstanding accomplishment during his tenure as head of the C.B.S. television network need no elaboration.
 His extraordinary record speaks for itself".
 Aubrey offered no explanation following his dismissal, nor did Stanton or Paley give an explicit reason.
 The New York Times Magazine wrote, "Aubrey was torpedoed at last [...] by a combination of his imperiousness, the ratings drop, and a vivid after-hours life culminating in a raucous Miami Beach party—details of which no one ever agrees on—the weekend he was fired".